- 1 Purpose

 - Deputy Vice-Chancellor (Research and Innovation) or nominee; and

 - Chair of Academic Board or nominee; and

 - Chief People Officer or nominee; and

-- President, USQ Branch of NTEU (or nominee) as observer.
+- President, local university branch of NTEU (or nominee) as observer.

 In determining Equivalent Standing, regard will be given to verifiable evidence of: research achievement; achievement outside the tertiary sector in industry, business or government employment; professional achievement; and creative/technical achievement.